bgetraer/senior-thesis/README.md

 # senior-thesis
-Text files, tex files, figures, sources, and such for my Senior Thesis
+This directory contains text files, tex files, figures, sources, and such for my Senior Thesis.